proenterprise/yeenvoice/docs/vendors.rst

 Create Vendor
 """""""""""""

 To manage your earnings and expenses properly, you need a simple, effective system for every aspect of your accounts.
-Keeping an updated list and history of your vendors is another part of the puzzle, and, just like your clients, tasks and invoices, Invoice Ninja delivers the goods here too.
-Create and manage your vendor details with the familiar, fast functionality you've come to expect from Invoice Ninja.
+Keeping an updated list and history of your vendors is another part of the puzzle, and, just like your clients, tasks and invoices, Yeenvoice delivers the goods here too.
+Create and manage your vendor details with the familiar, fast functionality you've come to expect from Yeenvoice.

 You can create a new vendor either by going directly to the Vendors/ Create page from the main taskbar, or by clicking New Vendor + on the Vendors list page.
 Here, we’re going to focus on entering a new vendor via the Vendors/ Create page.